hari949866/apple-music/README.md

 ## Introduction

-The JioSaavan Clone is a music streaming platform inspired by JioSaavan, allowing users to discover, listen to, and enjoy their favorite music tracks online.
+The Apple Music Clone is a music streaming platform inspired by JioSaavan, allowing users to discover, listen to, and enjoy their favorite music tracks online.
 This project emulates the popular music streaming service, offering a seamless and immersive musical experience.

 ## Features